ArwaFadaaq/Robust-Spoof-Aware-Speech-Based-Age-Verification-for-Online-Voice-Chat/README.md

 This notebook:
 - Installs all required libraries and initialises the generation pipeline
-- Runs spoof generation across Train, Validation, and Test splits
+- Runs spoof generation for Train and Validation splits across three settings (set1, set2, set3)
+- Runs spoof generation for the Test split across all spoofing
-- Covers all spoofing categories: TTS, Voice Conversion, and replay attacks
+  categories: TTS, Voice Conversion, and replay attacks